60 Broad St.

 In 1993, she and ACRS founder Barry Weisbord took over the production of the Thoroughbred Daily News.

 For 12 years, she was the First Vice President of the Thoroughbred Retirement Foundation, a national organization dedicated to the humane retirement of former racehorses, and still chairs their annual fundraiser.
 She earned a Professional Certificate in fundraising from NYU’s George Heyman Center for Philanthropy.

-A Boston Red Sox season-ticket holder, she lives a stone’s throw from the TDN’s Red Bank, NJ offices with her husband, Bill, a writer, and their two children.
+A native New Englander and lifelong Boston Red Sox fan, she lives a stone’s throw from the TDN’s Red Bank, NJ offices with her two children.